gbmaes/my-webpage/README.md

 # my-webpage

-My Web Page is a project that aims to show the world a little bit about myself.
-It contains some information about me.
-I used an existing web page template and customized it.
+Simple web page that contains information about me, links to my social networks and a form to send me an email.

 >project started on 02/07/2022;